 When LIC is enabled for a pciture, addtional CU level RD check is needed to determine whether LIC is applied or not for a CU.
 When LIC is enabled for a CU, mean-removed sum of absolute diffefference (MR-SAD) and mean-removed sum of absolute Hadamard-transformed difference (MR-SATD) are used, instead of SAD and SATD, for integer pel motion search and fractional pel motion search, respectively.

-To reduce the encoding complexity, the following encoding schemes are applied in JEM.
+To reduce the encoding complexity, the following encoding scheme is applied in JEM.